SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 At between 575 and 590 metres depth, the sea floor is extremely flat, with an average slope of … The mean income of the bottom 20 percent of U.S. families declined from $10,716 to $9,833.

-## Describing Quantities
+## Describing ratios and proportions

-> Describing ratios and proportions
+↑ Describing Quantities

 _The proportion of_ live births outside marriage reached _one in ten_ in 1945.
 _The proportion of the population_ attending emergency departments was 65% higher in X than ...